noumanshoaib/dota-gsi/README.md

 ```

-I have enabled only draft, player and hero, to show picks, bans and timer, only draft was enough, to add which hero picked by the player, I enabled hero and player data as well.
+In the above configuration, I have enabled only draft, player, and hero to show picks, bans, and the timer.
+For picks and bans, enabling only draft was enough.
+However, to display which hero was picked by each player, I also enabled hero and player data.

 **Note: `http://127.0.0.1:3000` is the base url of your backend and `/dota2-gsi` is the route url where backend is expecting to receive the game stats**

-Now run the game, start watching a tournament which is captains mode, or download an old tournament match and watch replay.
-and check the frontend application for draft updates. :innocent:
+Now run the game, start watching a tournament in captains mode, or download an old tournament match and watch the replay.
+Check the frontend application for draft updates. 😊